KadullaL/Mindex---CRUD/SOLUTION.md

 }
 ```

-TASK2
+### TASK 2

 ### Implementation
 A Compensation has the following fields: employee, salary, and effectiveDate.
-A compensation DAO has been created as mentioned in the readme that these should persist
-and query the Compensation from the persistence layer.
+As it was mentioned in the readme file that these should persist and to query the Compensation from the
+persistence layer, I have added a compensation DAO.
+After a compensation is created, it is added into the
+compensation entity which can be read later using the read REST API by employeeId.

 It has two new Compensation REST endpoints:
-1. To create by employeeId.
-This is an idempotent operation.
-As it wasn't mentioned in the readme file
+1. To create by employeeId
+   * This is an idempotent operation.
+As it wasn't mentioned in the readme file if we should allow to
-   if we should allow to create compensation multiple times or just once, I have made it idempotent so that compensation should
+   create compensation multiple times or just once, I have made it idempotent so that compensation should
    only be allowed to create once.
+An error is thrown if compensation is created more than once.
+   * An error is thrown if an invalid employeeId is provided.
+   * In the future, if its required to create multiple compensation, the existing compensation CREATE REST API
-In future another API could be updated to create multiple compensation if it is required
+   could be updated to allow multiple compensations by adding additional filed "CompensationId" in the Compensation
+   class.
+   * Additionally, if there is a requirement to update an existing compensation, a new REST API UPDATE could
-   or additionally a new api update could be added to update an existing compensation.
+   be added to update an existing compensation.

 2. To read by employeeId
+   This REST API would take an employeeId and will return the Compensation for the provided Id.
+   If employeeId is not valid, this would return an error message to provide a valid employeeId.

 ### How to Use